So you want to learn about functional fitness?

 What Is a Functional Fitness Training Workout?

-Now that we’ve gone over specific functional fitness exercises, let’s pull them together to build a workout routine!
+Now that we’ve gone over specific functional fitness exercises, let’s pull them together!

 - Quads (front of your legs).